dalbyryan3/LinuxSetup/general_linux_setup.md

 set ts=4 sw=4
 " Allow for switching between edited buffers set hidden
-" Turn off flashing/visual bell
+" Turn off flashing/visual bell, may need newer Vim version (7.4+) so may need to comment out set belloff=all
-set belloff=all

 " Set switching time between modes and cursor modes, may have to do slightly